Maggie Sawyer: Metropolis S.C.U.

-Inspector Sawyer is the main character in the four-issue limited series comic title Metropolis SCU written by Cindy Goff, penciled by Peter Krause and inked by Jose Marzan Jr., which was published from November 1994 to February 1995.
+Maggie Sawyer is the main character in the four-issue limited series comic title Metropolis SCU written by Cindy Goff, penciled by Peter Krause and inked by José Marzan Jr., which was published from November 1994 to February 1995.
 The series features Lois Lane joining the S.C.U. to gain a deeper understanding of their operations.
 Meanwhile, a rogue scientist attempts to destroy the Earth via lasers from space.

-For this miniseries appearance the character of Maggie Sawyer received the 7th Outstanding Comic Strip GLAAD Media Awards in March 1996.
-The description featured in actual award delivered to DC editorial explained the actual honor:
+For this miniseries appearance, Sawyer received the 7th Outstanding Comic Strip GLAAD Media Awards in March 1996.

-MAGGIE SAWYER, SPECIAL CRIMES UNIT: A four-part series, Maggie Sawyer is the first by a major comic book publisher (DC Comics) to feature a heroine who is an out lesbian.
-The series follows Sawyer's exploits as Captain of the Metropolitan Special Crimes Unit as well as her personal life with her lover and her daughter.

 Batman: No Man's Land

-In mid-2000s comics, Maggie has been transferred to Gotham City's police force as the head of the Major Crimes Unit, and is a significant character in the comic Gotham Central.
+In mid-2000s comics, Maggie transfers to Gotham City's police force as the head of the Major Crimes Unit, and is a significant character in the comic Gotham Central.
 The move has placed some strain on her relationship, since Toby did not follow her to Gotham.

 Following the events of Infinite Crisis, Harvey Bullock discovers corruption in the GCPD apparently all the way up to Commissioner Michael Akins.
 In the end, James Gordon returns to his former position as commissioner.
 Maggie Sawyer, however, does not appear to be involved and is still a Captain.

 52

 Maggie appeared in the series 52.

 In Week Three, she arrives to a scene to find the body of Alex Luthor.
 She calls in Steel to ID the body, when Lex Luthor comes in with the press and announces that Alex was the one responsible for all of Luthor's wrongdoings.

-In conversation, former detective Renee Montoya makes a reference to Toby Raines.

 In Week Twelve, Maggie yells at Montoya for busting up a cover for Intergang, closing all leads to the criminal group in Gotham City.

 Detective Comics

-Maggie appeared in Detective Comics #856 at a charity ball attended by Katherine "Kate" Kane.
+Maggie appeared in Detective Comics #856 at a charity ball attended by Kate Kane.
 While the two are dancing, Maggie mentions that she and Toby are no longer together and asks Kate for her phone number.